stassa/louise/README.md

     The above line will already be in the configuration file when you first clone Louise from its github repository.
-There will be a few more clauses of `experiment_file/2`, each on a seprate line and commented-out.
+There will be a few more clauses of `experiment_file/2`, each on a separate line and commented-out.
 These are there to quickly change between different experiment files without having to re-write their paths every time.
 Make sure that only a single `experiment_file/2` clause is loaded in memory (i.e.  don't uncomment any